 KDIGO is committed to fully offsetting all CO₂ emissions generated by this conference as part of our responsibility towards climate protection.
 To achieve this, KDIGO supports PROJECT TOGO in West Africa, an innovative initiative that not only restores natural forests but also promotes sustainable agriculture, builds efficient cooking stoves, ensures access to clean drinking water, fosters women-led cooperatives, and establishes educational programs.
 PROJECT TOGO empowers communities by sharing knowledge, creating long-term self-reliance, and actively contributing to achieving 12 of the 17 UN Global Goals.

-Kidney Care Sustainability Network – be part of forum discussions, find/share case studies and publications, drop into monthly network calls – https://networks.sustainablehealthcare.org.uk/kidney-care
+Kidney Care Sustainability Network – The Kidney Care Sustainability Network brings together kidney professionals to share tools and best practices for delivering environmentally sustainable kidney care.
+Be part of forum discussions, find/share case studies and publications, drop into monthly network calls. https://networks.sustainablehealthcare.org.uk/kidney-care

-Offer of collaboration on integrating sustainability into curricula for kidney care staff – working through KitNewCare and would love to share approaches / support – please email Frances Mortimer at [email protected]
+Offer of collaboration on integrating sustainability into curricula for kidney care staff – If you are interested in working with KitNewCare and would like to share approaches or get support integrating sustainability practices, please email Frances Mortimer at [email protected]

 Environmental Impact of Care for Patients with Dialysis-Dependent Kidney Failure Plenary Presentation